-In most cases pupil premium funding is allocated to schools and is clearly identifiable.
+In most cases, pupil premium funding is allocated to schools is clearly identifiable.
 It is for schools to decide how the funding is spent, since they are best placed to assess what additional provision should be made for the individual pupils.

 All schools are required to report on the amount of funding received, how this is being used and the impact.